 If you snore loudly, have difficulty sleeping at night or staying awake throughout the day, then you may have sleep apnea.

 Our Salt Lake City dentist, Dr. Keith Warr, can give you treatment options for your sleep apnea diagnosis.
-Call our office today at 801-355-5385 to schedule your exam and learn more about sleep apnea.
+Call our office today at 801-355-5385 to schedule a free consultation and learn more about sleep apnea.
 Warr Dental provides sleep apnea treatments, general dentistry and cosmetic dentistry to patients in Salt Lake City, West Valley City and Draper, Utah.

 What Is Sleep Apnea?

 This medical condition causes the back of your throat to collapse either partially or completely while you sleep.
 This blocks your airway and deprives your lungs of air.
 You may stop breathing for up to 30 seconds in your sleep, and your partner most likely notices due to the extreme snoring associated with sleep apnea.
 During this lapse in air, your brain tells your body that you are in danger of suffocation and signals for you to wake up.
 You may wake up gasping, choking, grinding your teeth or simply roll over.

 Dr. Warr highly recommends the MicrO2 to patients suffering from sleep apnea: